Next ERF Auction Date mooted to be September 2020

 The Australian Government acknowledges the science of climate change and supports national and global efforts to reduce greenhouse gas emissions.

-Three principles will guide decisions on the design of the Emissions Reduction Fund:
+Three principles guide decisions on the design of the Emissions Reduction Fund (ERF):

 - Lowest cost emissions reductions.

-- Genuine emissions reductions: The Emissions Reduction Fund will purchase emissions reductions that make a real and additional contribution to reducing Australia’s greenhouse gas emissions.
+- Genuine emissions reductions: The ERF purchases emissions reductions that make a real and additional contribution to reducing Australia’s greenhouse gas emissions.

-- Streamlined administration: The Emissions Reduction Fund will make it easy for businesses to participate
+- Streamlined administration: The ERF makes it easy for businesses to participate.

 It is important to understand that the Carbon Farming Initiative REMAINS under this Government.
 It has been ‘expanded’ and ‘streamlined’.